JaydenLyte/Parties/README.md

 NOTE: Since v2.0.0, this mod bundles the LyteCore library and Parties: Dynamics.

-The Parties mod introduces a party system built to integrate smoothly with other mods for a unified solo or multiplayer RPG experience.
-It updates vanilla and modded mechanics to improve group dynamics, includes a highly customizable Team UI, and is built with a minimal footprint to keep your game smooth.
-Nearly everything added can be tweaked or turned off completely, all detailed below.
+Parties brings a full party system and customizable HUD to your world, built to make both solo and co-op gameplay a lot more fun.
+It tweaks some vanilla mechanics and hooks into other mods so team play actually feels smooth and connected.
+Best of all, just about everything can be tweaked to your liking, including building and sharing your own custom UI layouts with friends.
+Read on for all the details!

 ---